Jared-Glenn/Camelot_The_Resistance/README.md

 ### Sir Lancelot
 **Cards:** Success, Failure

-You start with the Reveal ability.
+You start the game with the Reveal ability.

 Your goal is to ensure that Evil wins, but not through assassination.